HakaiInstitute/hakai-ctd-processing-manual/4-data-quality-control.md

 ## Hakai CTD Data QA QC

 Hakai uses a unique tool to automatically QC the CTD profile data.
-The QCing tool relies on the IOOS_QC packaged and a series of in house tests.
+The QCing tool relies on the IOOS_QC packaged and a series of in-house tests.

 The general QAQC workflow is summarized in the following diagram: